Super Meal Planning & Diet to Reverse Type 2 Diabetes

 And, there are some of us who just can't cook! :-)

-But the good news is that there are ways to eat healthy, and not spend a lot of time in the kitchen or in the grocery store.
+But the good news is that there are ways to eat healthy, and not spend a lot of time in the kitchen or in the grocery store; and, still help to reverse your diabetes.

 One of the most effective and cost-effective ways is to have your meals prepared and delivered to your home.
 Online meal delivery programs have grown and come a long way; and, provide a lot more options for all of us -- especially for those of us who are very busy, but still need to lose some weight or get our diabetes under control.